Health Indicator Report of Prenatal Care

 NumeratorNumber of infants born to pregnant women receiving prenatal care in the first trimester.

 Healthy People Objective MICH-10.1:Increase the proportion of pregnant women who receive prenatal care beginning in first trimester

 State Target: 77.9 percent

 How Do We Compare With the U.S.?The National Center for Health Statistics began reporting U.S. rates of first trimester prenatal care in 2016.
-Among women giving birth in the U.S. in 2016, 77.1% began prenatal care in the first trimester of pregnancy which is higher than the percentage of 75.4% in Utah.
+Among women giving birth in the U.S. in 2016, 77.1% began prenatal care in the first trimester of pregnancy, compared to 75.3% in Utah.